pm2-hive/pm2-hive.github.io/docs/features/cluster-mode.md

 pm2 start app.js -i max
 ```

-*max means that PM2 will auto detect the number of available CPUs and run as many processes as possible in load balanced mode*
+`max` means that PM2 will auto detect the number of available CPUs and run as many processes as possible

 Or via a [js/yaml/json file](http://pm2.keymetrics.io/docs/usage/application-declaration/):